An intro to cryptocurrency

 You can hold crypto in different ways, including in a personal wallet, on an exchange, and through another investment.

-Holding it in a personal wallet
+In a personal wallet

 If you want to invest directly in crypto, using a personal wallet is generally the lowest-cost way to hold it.
 This wallet is accessed using your own private key—it’s your responsibility to hang on to your private key and make sure it isn’t lost or stolen.

-Holding it on an exchange
+On an exchange

 You can buy, sell, and hold crypto on an exchange.
 The exchange handles the admin for you, including managing your private key.
 However, exchanges will generally charge a fee for this service, and you face the risk of them collapsing and taking your crypto with them, or being hacked.

-Holding it via another investment
+Via another investment

 Alternatively, you can get exposure to crypto indirectly, through investments that hold crypto.
 Many investors find this the easiest option, as they don’t have to deal directly with issues such as setting up crypto wallets, managing security, or tax on crypto assets.